 “We kept going back to these appointments and it did come to a point where things weren’t going quite as we wanted them.
 The fitting wasn’t right, the colour wasn’t right…I knew it could be better for him.
 And I pushed and pushed and pushed, and people weren’t very accommodating to appointments and things, and we had to wait a long time for the eye to be made” (Hannah)

-“We want to make sure that the eye is there to help with the growing and stretching process and we want to make sure we are giving him that opportunity…I suppose it is knowing what we should be looking for to make sure that he is being fitted with the right thing” (Alison)
+“We want to make sure that the eye is there to help with the growing and stretching process and we want to make sure we are giving him that opportunity…I suppose it is knowing what we should be looking to make sure that he is being fitted with the right thing” (Alison)

 “Originally we went to the NAES, and they were really good, but they said to me that they weren’t going to do a mould because they were happy with the movement she’s got.
 And I thought mmm, I would like to have a bit more movement if possible so I thought we’d try the mould” (Sara, mother of Angie)